tsunamishadow/bonusheroes/generalpatchnotes.md

 - Shadow Dance movement speed reduced from 30/40/50% to 20/35/50%
 -   A dying with Essence Shift debuff on them causes Slark to permanently steal 1 Agility if they died within 300 units
 - Level 10 Talent reduced from +8 Agility to +6 Agility
-- Level 20 Talent reduced from +2s Pounce Leash to +1.5s
+- Level 20 Talent reduced from +2s Pounce Leash to +1.25s
-- Level 20 Talent reduced from +3s Pounce Leash to +2s
 - Level 25 Talent reduced from +120s Essence Shift Duration to +80s

 ### SNIPER: